YijieYin/connectome_interpreter/README.md

 Data from [Winding et al. 2023](https://www.science.org/doi/10.1126/science.add9330).
 You can also e.g. visualise the neurons in 3D in [catmaid](https://catmaid.virtualflybrain.org/).
 - [single-neuron level](https://colab.research.google.com/drive/1VIMNFBp7dCgN5XOQ9vvzPaqb80BGPZx4?usp=sharing)

+# Mapping known to unknown
+To facilitate neural circuit interpretation, we compile a [list](https://docs.google.com/spreadsheets/d/1VHCEnurOdb4FDC_NUKZX_BpBckQ9LpKxv0CsK_ObVok/edit?usp=sharing) of cell types with known, *experimentally tested*, functions.
+[This example notebook](https://colab.research.google.com/drive/1oETJthJbdLEBhzApEbRynGxTMrOcwsf-?usp=sharing) uses this list for query of neuron receptive field.
+The list aims to serve as a quick look-up of literature, instead of a stipulation of neural function.
+- **Everyone is given edit access, to help make the list more comprehensive and correct, and to make sure the publications you care about are cited correctly.
+Your contributions would be much appreciated.
+Please handle with care.**
+- When multiple entries are to be added in the same cell (e.g. when multiple publications are related to the same cell type), please separate the entries with `; ` (semicolon + space), to facilitate programmatic access.

 # Structure-function relationship
 Using `connectome_interpreter`, we compare the published connectomes against published experimental papers:
 - [Taisz et al. 2023](https://colab.research.google.com/drive/1WNNnNCjTey-iSlHPkxMlr_EaLsRMs9iX?usp=drive_link): Generating parallel representations of position and identity in the olfactory system ([paper](https://www.cell.com/cell/abstract/S0092-8674(23)00472-5))